ruchitha183/A-Data-driven-framework-for-women-s-safety-using-Ml-algorithms/README.md

-# A Data-Driven Framework for Women's  Safety Using Machine Learning
+# A Data-Driven Framework for Women's  Safety Using Machine Learning Algorithms

 ## Project Overview